-Prerequisite: NAC201 or CHC2P1 or 2D1
+Prerequisite: NAC201 or CHC2P1 or CHC2D1

-Issues of Indigenous Peoples in a Global Context NDW4M1 Grade 12 University/College
+Contemporary Indigenous Issues and Perspectives in a Global Context NDW4M1 Grade 12

+University/College

 This course provides students with an overview of the issues and challenges that confront indigenous peoples worldwide.
 Students will develop an understanding of the concerns and aspirations of the world's indigenous population, plan and conduct research on global issues that have an impact on indigenous peoples, and use information technology to consult materials related to the views of indigenous peoples throughout the world.